fleetdm/fleet/handbook/people.md

 Every new position being created goes through this process before interviewing, accepting applicants, or extending offers.

-Proposed positions get added to:
-- "Roles" doc (stubbed out job description with "TODO" is fine).
-Only "Responsibilities" and "Experience" are needed and to Fleeties doc (leave start date blank).
+1. Add the proposed position to ["Fleeties"](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) as a new row, with a blank start date.
+Be sure to include job title, manager, and department.
+2. Add a job description to the ["Roles"](https://docs.google.com/document/d/1wS5jFfrZtO4xMH-3U_S8pE59gNXOTR3rS1WWD8pkq9E/edit#heading=h.5z24knw25190).
+Include only "Responsibilities" and "Experience".
+(These will be inserted into the existing job description template.)
-- Create a private "#hiring-xxxxxx-2022" Slack channel (where "xxxxxx" is job title) and invite CEO and Charlie.
+- Create a private "#hiring-xxxxxx-2022" Slack channel (where "xxxxxx" is job title) and invite the CEO and People Operations (Charlie Chance).
+  - People Ops is the DRI for `#hiring-xxxxx-2022` Slack channels.

 In that channel, post a message proposing the position:
-  - At-mention CEO (@mikermcneil) and Charlie (@charlie).
-  - Include link to job description in "Roles" (even if it's a stub).
+  - Include link to the job description in "Roles".
   - Include link to Fleeties document.

-The CEO will confirm:
+People Ops will:
-  - The "Roles" document has the job description and "Responsibilities" and "Experience" are both listed and look accurate.
+  - Confirm the "Roles" document has the job description, consisting only of "Responsibilities" and "Experience", and that both look accurate, grammatically correct, and otherwise ready to post in a public job description.
-  - The Fleeties document has the correct manager and job title, and that the start date is not entered yet (so we can tell the position is proposed, but not planned, yet).
+  - Confirm the "Fleeties" document has a manager, job title, and department, and that the start date is not entered yet (so we can tell the position is proposed, but not planned, yet).
-  - An anticipated salary and equity range, and whether this fits into the budget and equity plan.
-  - Whether Fleet can open this position at this time.
+  - Determine an anticipated salary and equity range using Pave, then add that research to "Compensation decisions" as a new heading.
+  - Share a direct link to the new heading in "Compensation decisions" with the CEO.

 The CEO will then:
+  - Determine whether this fits into the budget and equity plan.
+  - Decide whether Fleet will open this position at this time.
+  - Set tentative compensation in the budget and equity plan.
-- Set a tentative start date in the Fleeties doc
+  - Set a tentative start date in the Fleeties doc to indicate this position is now part of the hiring plan.
-- Set tentative compensation in the budget and equity plan
-- Reply confirming the new position is approved.
+  - Reply in the `#hiring-xxxxx-2022` Slack channel, at-mentioning the original proposer, to let them know the new position is approved.

 After getting CEO approval, create a position in Breezy.